prajnanBhuyan/GeekTrust/Set5/README.md

 ## Building the Application
-Use one of the two build scripts  without any paramters to Clean, Build, Test and then Publish the application into a 'Published' folder:<br>
+Use one of the two build scripts  without any parameters to Clean, Build, Test and then Publish the application into a 'Published' folder:<br>
  - [`build.ps1`][build_windows] on Windows<br>
  - [`build.sh`][build_ubuntu] on Ubuntu